Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Additional experiments

+We remark that we observed improved performance in this benchmark by using a shared architecture over the edges (conditioning on the edge and the direction), compared to using a different network along each edge.
+Such an architecture makes sense in this example, as there are shared features along the edges that the network can learn and this reduces the computational and memory cost.
+When using a shared architecture, the network also appeared to create more consistent samples from the initial coupling.
+However, there are still unwanted artifacts present in many of the generated samples, and so alternative methods such as \citet{kolesov2024estimating} are likely more suitable for settings such as these, as discussed above.

+We anticipate that the performance of TreeDSBM in this setting could be improved through architectural changes and other implementation tricks from the flow-matching literature (for example, using preconditioned flow parameterisations \citep{karras2022elucidating}, and techniques to mitigate marginal drift in reflow methods \citep{kim2025simple}).
+Such investigations offer promising directions for future work.

-\subsection{Beyond Star-Shaped Trees}
+\subsection{Beyond star-shaped trees}

-So far, we have only demonstrated the empirical performance of TreeDSBM on star-shaped trees, as we have focused on computing Wasserstein barycentres.
+So far, we have demonstrated the empirical performance of TreeDSBM only on star-shaped trees, as we have focused on computing Wasserstein barycentres.
 Finally, we demonstrate that our TreeDSBM also works for non-star shaped trees, and thus has potential applications beyond only barycentre computation.
-We consider a simple 2-dimensional example with the same tree structure as shown in the TreeIMF diagram in \Cref{fig:TreeIMF_diagram}, with standard scikit-learn distributions on the observed leaves and each edge having length 1.
+We consider a simple 2-dimensional example with the same tree structure as shown in the TreeIMF diagram in \Cref{fig:TreeIMF_diagram_nonstar}, with standard scikit-learn distributions on the observed leaves and each edge having length 1.
 As in the previous 2-dimensional barycentre problem, this is a challenging task due to the discontinuous transport maps and fragmented supports at the solution.
 We run TreeDSBM for 4 IMF iterations with $\eps = 0.1$, and train each edge for 10,000 iterations with learning rate 1e-3 and exponential moving average parameter of 0.99.
 We plot the obtained measures in \Cref{fig:non-star tree}, and see that TreeDSBM is again able to learn the complex mappings required for this setting.
-While direct applications of non-star-shaped trees are less clear than in the barycentre case, examples have been studied in \citet{haasler21_treeSB, solomon15_conv}, and they could have potential applications for modelling temporal behaviour of population dynamics.
+While direct applications of non-star-shaped trees are less clear than in the barycentre case, examples have been studied in \citet{haasler21_treeSB, solomon15_conv}, and they could have potential applications for modelling temporal behaviour of population dynamics, for example if populations were known to split according to a known structure.
 We leave investigating possible applications of general tree-structured costs for future work.